Bauhinia variegata

 Bauhinia variegata is a species of flowering plant in the legume family, Fabaceae.
 It is native to an area from China through Southeast Asia to the Indian subcontinent.
-Common names include orchid tree (though not belonging to the family Orchidaceae) and mountain ebony.In Cambodia, it is known as Deum Cheung Ko (ដើមជើងគោ).
+Common names include orchid tree (though not belonging to the family Orchidaceae) and mountain ebony.

 Description

 Almost no leaves on the tree during flowering.
 B. purpurea and B. blakeana, which are often confused with B. variegata, are leafy during flowering.